Alfresco/alfresco-ng2-components/docs/core/data-column.component.md

 | col | [`DataColumn`](../../lib/core/datatable/data/data-column.model.ts) | Current data column instance. |

 You can use all three properties to gain full access to underlying data from within your custom templates.
-In order to wire HTML templates with the data context you will need defining a variable that is bound to `$implicit` like shown below:
+In order to wire HTML templates with the data context you will need to define a variable that is bound to `$implicit` as shown below:

 ```html
 <ng-template let-context="$implicit">